Statute of World Communications Forum Association

 a) General Assembly

-b) Global Executive Board
+d) Global Advisory Board

 The General Assembly:

-g) decides on any modification of statute.
+g) decides and approves any modification and changes of WCFA Statute

-h) decides on the dissolution of the Association.
+h) decides on the dissolution of the Association

 The General Assembly is presided by the President of the Association.

-In case of physical meetings, decisions of the General Assembly are taken by a majority vote of 50% of the members present.
+In the case of physical meetings, decisions of the General Assembly are taken by a majority vote of 50% of the members present.
 Non-present members can delegate their voting rights via written power of attorney to another member present.
 In case of deadlock, the President shall have the casting vote.

-In case of using online platforms, decisions of the General Assembly are taken by a majority of 50% of the present members of the Association.
+In the case of using online platforms, decisions of the General Assembly are taken by a majority of 50% of the present members of the Association.